 you should avoid drinking any alcohol at all.

 Metronidazole (also known as Flagyl) and Tinidazole (also known as Fasigyn) are used to treat some types of vaginal infections (such as trichomoniasis), dental infections, and some infected ulcers.
 Tinidazole is also sometimes used in the treatment of gut conditions caused by a type of bacteria called H. pylori.
+Therefore you should not drink alcohol while taking antibiotics for H. pylori.

 When taking these antibiotics, you should also refrain from using any cough medicines or mouthwash products which also contain alcohol.